mpusz/wg21-papers/src/3133R0_first_factor.md

 more efficient algorithms that we would like to use.
 (After all, avoiding the need to research, tune, and implement these algorithms ourselves was a major reason for writing this paper!)

-Pessimistically, we'll assume that there do exist inputs that will exceed the compiler's preferred iteration limits.
-If that happens, the compiler will need to circumvent these limits for `std::first_factor` in order to be compliant with the standard.

-We are open to suggestion as to the mechanism.
-Perhaps the compiler can provide directives to disable these limits for _individual blocks of code_.
-These directives could be either private (for compiler-internal use cases only), or public (for end users as well).
-In any case, the most important point for this present proposal is that `std::first_factor` must be able to produce a result for every input at compile time.
+The pessimistic outcome would be that every possible "pure C++" implementation has at least one input that would exceed these iteration limits for some compiler.
+If that happens, the implementation will probably need help from compiler internals.
+We don't expect this to be a problem, because there's precedent for this with some type traits (see, for example, [@IS_TRIVIALLY_CONSTRUCTIBLE]).

 ## Usage examples